Mario675/Minecraft_Quick_Homes/README.md

 14. or exit app by Alt+Esc.
 (Alt + x) In older versions.

 - Please be sure that you have saved your changes when editing your .ini config file, so changes would take effect in app.
-- This script will also not accept hotkeys outside of minecraft (javaw.exe).
+- This script will also not accept almost all hotkeys outside of minecraft (javaw.exe).
 This is a failsafe.
+  - Exceptions are:
+    1. Alt + I
+        - Settings
+    2. Alt + Esc
+        - Exiting Quick Homes.

 ## (Section Switch, and adding more sections - Hotkey Guide)